Taitron Components (NASDAQ:TAIT) Earns Hold Rating from Analysts at StockNews.com

 Taitron Components Dividend Announcement

 The firm also recently disclosed a quarterly dividend, which was paid on Thursday, November 30th.
-Shareholders of record on Friday, November 10th were given a dividend of $0.05 per share.
-The ex-dividend date was Thursday, November 9th.
-This represents a $0.20 annualized dividend and a yield of 5.99%.
+Shareholders of record on Friday, November 10th were paid a $0.05 dividend.
+The ex-dividend date of this dividend was Thursday, November 9th.
+This represents a $0.20 dividend on an annualized basis and a yield of 5.62%.

 About Taitron Components